What is a digital signature and how do I create one are two of the most common questions we are asked.

 How do I create a digital signature in Word?

-In order to sign documents in Word without having to convert the files to PDF, your files should be in an OpenXML format.
+To sign documents in Word without having to convert the files to PDF, your files should be in an OpenXML format.

 The SigningHub for Word app lets you create verifiable, long-term digital signatures (in XAdES-X-Long-format) which are fully compatible in Microsoft Word 2013 and 2016.